Raphael40/databases_sql/phase_2/social_network/social_network_posts_recipe.md

-# social_network Model and Repository Classes Design Recipe
+# posts Model and Repository Classes Design Recipe

 _Copy this recipe template to design and implement Model and Repository classes for a database table._